hashintel/hash/packages/engine/README.md

 #### Stateful

-The [`stateful` crate](./lib/stateful) is responsible for keeping the data in the main simulation loops in sync with the language runners.
-It encapsulates logic surrounding read/write access, as well as low-level shared memory representation.
+The [`stateful` crate](./lib/stateful) handles the sharing of memory between different runners.
+As we support multiple languages, the crate needs to handle the translation between different in-memory representations of data.
+It is used as part of the main simulation loop to ensure that all the language runners are kept in sync.

 [hcore]: https://core.hash.ai?utm_medium=organic&utm_source=github_readme_engine